mlgranger540/wrenwired/README.md

 ### Content

-- All text content was written by me
+- All text and story content was written by me

 ### Media